foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 * Configure compilation options to compile, and generate executable files.
 * Start the debugger of |mwdt| and enter debug mode.

-From the different angles of C language and assembly language, use the functions of setting breakpoint, single step execution, full speed execution, and so on combined with observing PC address, register status, global variable status, and profiling performance to analyze the debug target program.
+From the different angles of C language and assembly language, use the functions of setting breakpoint, single step execution, full speed execution, and so on combined with observing PC address, register status, global variable status, and profiling performance to analyze and debug the target program.

 Principles
 ^^^^^^^^^^^

 Use the |mwdt| to create projects and load code.
-In the engineering unit, configure the compile option to compile code, debug, and analyze the compiled executable file.
+In the engineering unit, configure the compilation options to compile code, debug, and analyze the compiled executable file.

 Routine code CoreTest.c: